cyberark/cyberark-conjur-cli/README.md

 token expiration date etc.).

 ## Contributing

-We store instructions for development and guidelines for how to build and test this project in the [CONTRIBUTING.md](CONTRIBUTING.md) - please refer to that document if you would like to contribute.
+Instructions for how to deploy a deployment environment and run our tests can be found in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License